aafernands/google-books/README.md

 ## Installation

-Before runninf this application install the following commands on terminal:
+Before running this application install the following commands on terminal:

 ```bash
 $ npm install